Overnight Oats Recipe

 What are Overnight Oats?

-I know you are curious, in essence, overnight oats are your choice of oatmeal soaked in your favorite type of milk, (and it doesn’t have to be dairy milk, you can use almond milk, or other milk if you desire), it may be sweetened with honey, or maple syrup and fun toppings can be added like: nuts, fresh fruit, or even ground cinnamon.
+It may be sweetened with honey, or maple syrup, and fun toppings can be added such as nuts, fresh fruit, or even ground cinnamon.
 It takes just moments to prepare, and you have breakfast in the time it takes to grab a spoon.

 Best of all there is no cooking required to make or eat overnight oatmeal!

-Are overnight oats are healthy?
+Are overnight oats healthy?

-One of the worst kept secrets is how healthy oatmeal is for you.
+One of the worst-kept secrets is how healthy oatmeal is for you.
 Here are a few of the benefits of overnight oats!

 • Oatmeal is good for your health – the beta-glucan in oatmeal has been shown to reduce cholesterol levels by 5 to 10 percent according to a story in the Journal of Nutrition and Metabolism.

-• Overnight Oats contain biotin – Your hair and nails need biotin, biotin helps the skin fight chronic skin diseases, and is healthy for the brain.
+• Overnight Oats contain biotin – Your hair and nails need biotin.
+Biotin helps the skin fight chronic skin diseases and is healthy for the brain.

-The Oatmeal
+The Oats

 • Instant Oats – these are naturally thin, and these work well if you have never tried making oatmeal this way.
 The thin flakes absorb the liquid and these tend to be softer than rolled oats.